crianonim/learningGitHub/README.md

 Victor says hi 👋

 Leonie says 'Guten Tag, guten Tag!'

+Reuben is excited for our journey at FAC!